Hara Castle

 Nearest station: Shimabara-Gaiko Station (Shimabara Railway) — 30 minutes by taxi or car from the ruins

-Walk from station: minutes
+Walk from station: null min walk

 Bus: Buses connect Shimabara and Minamishimabara to the castle area.
 Service is infrequent.
 A rental car is strongly recommended for visiting the Shimabara Peninsula including Hara Castle, Shimabara Castle, and the surrounding volcanic landscape.